rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 ### Metadata section

-Several recent changes to the right-hand side of the metadata section were permanently undone between the "W&nbsp;8,000&nbsp;X&nbsp;'11" and "W&nbsp;7,500&nbsp;XI&nbsp;12" form editions.
+Several recent changes to the right-hand side of the metadata section were permanently undone between the "W&nbsp;8,000&nbsp;X&nbsp;'11" and "W&nbsp;7,500&nbsp;XI&nbsp;12" form versions.
 * the Latitude/Longitude fields were restored
 * the rain gauge 'Pattern' field was removed
 * the 'Nearest Railway Station' fields were simplified